thosgood/this-weeks-finds/markdown/201-250/week207.md

 > thirty years, even though the answer is less exciting than the
 > alternative I suggested.
 This result is not all negative however,
 > because it indicates that a black hole evaporates, while remaining
 > topologically trivial.
-However, the large N solution is likely to be a
+However, the large $N$ solution is likely to be a
 > black hole that shrinks to zero.
 This is what I suggested in 1975.
 >
 > In 1997, Kip Thorne and I bet John Preskill that information was lost